Kommunicate-io/KommunicateChatUI-iOS-SDK/README.md

 Open source iOS Chat and Messaging SDK that lets you add real time messaging in your mobile (android, iOS) applications and website.

-Signup at https://www.applozic.com/signup.html to get the application key.
+Signup at https://www.applozic.com/signup.html to get the App ID.

 ------------------------